vlocityinc/vlocity_build/README.md

 # Troubleshooting
 ------------

+## Log Files
+Three log files are generated for every command run.

+`VlocityBuildLog.yaml` - This file is a summary of what was executed during the command just run.
+It will appear in directory you are running the command.

+`VlocityBuildErrors.log` - This file will contain the errors during the job.
+It will appear in directory you are running the command.

+`vlocity-temp/logs/<JobName>-<Timestamp>-<Command>.yaml` - This is a saved version of the VlocityBuildLog.yaml in the logs folder for every command run.

 ## Data Quality
 Once Exported it is very important to validate that your data is in state that is ready to be deployed.
 The Vlocity Build tool primarily relies on unique data in fields across the different objects to prevent duplicate data being uploaded.